githubcyclist/fitness-tracker/README.md

 --Step 6--

 The app will install almost instantly.
 Enjoy!
+Don't bother to reinstall so you can update - it does that itself!